Caroline Cox, Baroness Cox: Syria controversy

-Cox has been a supporter of Syria's President Bashar Assad.
+Cox has been a supporter of Syria's President Bashar al-Assad.
 She visited him during the Syrian Civil War, during the siege of Aleppo, along with Michael Nazir-Ali, fellow crossbench peer Lord Hylton, and Andrew Ashdown, an Anglican vicar.
 She was widely condemned.
 Labour MP John Woodcock, vice-president of the All Party Parliamentary Group on Syria, said: "It is shocking to see a British parliamentarian giving international pariah al-Assad a photo opportunity to distract from the brutal and ongoing slaughter he is perpetrating on Syrian families.
 Whatever good intentions this British delegation has will fail; their presence at this man's side can only strengthen him as his campaign of terror continues."
 Liberal Democrat peer Baroness Hussein-Ece said it was "shameful" for members of the House of Lords to "sit down for a chat with a mass murderer and a war criminal".
 Russian state media claimed Cox said that Assad had an “openness for the development of civil society, democracy and change”.
 After her visit, in early 2017, she went to the US to lobby for president Assad's government.
 While there, she expressed doubt that Syrian government forces were responsible for Khan Shaykhun chemical attack.

 In late 2017, she returned to Syria again, along with former Archbishop of Canterbury, George Carey.
 She reportedly met with an Assad advisor named on American and European Union sanctions lists as complicit in Syrian government war crimes.
 Again, the visit was widely condemned by politicians and human rights groups in the UK, and described by analysts as a “propaganda coup” for the Assad government.
 In a subsequent parliamentary debate, she referred to Syrian rebels as "jihadists".

 Media appearances

 Baroness Cox regularly appears on the BBC Daily Politics television programme and has presented the "Soap Box" with "A Moral Maze".
-She also appears on Russia TV and other channels associated with the Russian government, as she feels they are more frank about Islam's threat to Western traditions.
+As of 2017, she also appeared on Russia TV and other channels associated with the Russian government as she felt they were more frank about Islam's threat to Western traditions.